EnGinear87/Python/index.md

 ---
 title: Python Scripting
-description: Below are some examples of Python Scripting using Jupyter and Spyder and IronPython 2.7
+description: Below are some examples of Python Scripting using Jupyter, Spyder and IronPython 2.7
 ---
 ### Here are some examples using Python
 - [Python Examples](https://github.com/EnGinear87/Python)